How to apply

 Q. If I am running late or cannot attend an interview who do I notify and how?

 A. Call or email the Panel Chairperson you have been dealing with.
-If you cannot get hold of them, please call Council’s Recruitment Specialist on 4732 7813.
+If you cannot get hold of them, please call Council’s Human Resources Team on 4732 7777.

 Q. I have been asked to attend a Skype or phone interview.
 What should I do to prepare?